Quick answer

 Some common attributes displayed in choropleth maps include:

 Choropleth maps excel at providing regional overviews for businesses.
-Operations sales and marketing teams can quickly visualize performance across territories at a high level and identify areas of opportunity or concern for further investigation.
+Use cases for Cholopleth maps include allowing operations, sales, and marketing teams to quickly visualize performance across territories at a high level and identify areas of opportunity or concern for further investigation.

 2. Heat Maps